MathyouMB/website/src/content/articles/working-and-studying-at-the-same-time.md

 ### 3. Full-time work is less cognitive load than full-time school

+In my opinion, school has a higher cognitive load than a 9-5 job.

 When you’re working, you get to clock out when your done and do whatever you want after work completely guilt free.

-When you’re a student, you are constantly thinking of whats due next week.
-Working on weekends to get school work done.
-Constantly thinking whether you’d rather get a head start on your next assignment instead of hanging out with friends.
+When you’re a student, you are constantly thinking of whats due next week, studying on weekends, and thinking whether you’d rather get a head start on your next assignment instead of hanging out with friends.

-<b>In my opinion, school has a higher cognitive load than a 9-5 job.</b>

 With work having less cognitive load, there definitely is room for courses if thats what you want to do.

 ### 4. I learned more from my courses

+By having less courses to focus on at the same time, I felt like I got more out of the few courses I did take.

 My experience doing five courses a semester usually involved having 1–2 assignments due each week at minimum.

 With that much cognitive load and constant work, I often felt like I was just doing what I had to do to get by and not actually processing, materializing, or learning the intended outcomes of the courses I was paying for.

-With 1–2 courses I was having maybe an assignment due every third week in each course giving me proper time to focus and not feel overwhelmed.

-I actually felt like I was learning stuff (wow).

-When I talk about “learning” I am not referring to grades, I am referring to my own growth.
-As mentioned in the negatives, I do not really focus on grades.
+With 1-2 courses instead of 5, I had less context switching and felt like I could more easily focus.

 # Conclusion